vessl-ai/hyperpocket/libs/hyperpocket/hyperpocket/tool/wasm/README.md

 - `_invoker`: A class for executing WASM.
 - `pkg_lock`: The lock class for the tool.
-    - Used to determine the package path where the current WASM code is stored.
+- Used for determining the package path where the current WASM code is stored.
 - `rel_path`: The relative path to the location of the WASM code within the package.
 - `runtime`: The runtime language of the WASM code.
 - `json_schema`: The JSON schema for the WASM tool.
 - Information read from schema.json.
 - `readme`: The README information.

 ## WasmInvoker